edx/edx-name-affirmation/README.rst

 Contributions are very welcome.

-Please read `How To Contribute <https://github.com/edx/edx-platform/blob/master/CONTRIBUTING.rst>`_ for details.
+Please read `Contribution guide <https://github.com/edx/edx-platform/blob/master/CONTRIBUTING.rst>`_ for details.

 Even though they were written with ``edx-platform`` in mind, the guidelines should be followed for Open edX code in general.